AndrewStanton94/impress.js/README.md

 LICENSE
 ---------

-Original copyright 2011-2012 Bartek Szopka
+Original copyright of impress.js 2011-2014 Bartek Szopka

 Copyright of the changes 2014 Jacek Kopecky